-- 1. The area around the barbecue is clear of flammable substances such as gasoline and other flammable liquids, yard debris, wood, etc. - 2.
-There is no blockage of the flow of combustion and ventilation air through the vent space located below the face of the barbecue. - 3.
-When using propane gas: - a.
-Keep the ventilation openings in the enclosure free and clear of debris. - b.
+- The area around the barbecue is clear of flammable substances such as gasoline and other flammable liquids, yard debris, wood, etc. - There is no blockage of the flow of combustion and ventilation air through the vent space located below the face of the barbecue. - 3.
+When using propane gas: - Keep the ventilation openings in the enclosure free and clear of debris. - b.
 Carefully inspect the rubber hose attached to the regulator before each use. - c.
-Install The propane cylinder, regulator, and rubber hose in a location not subject to heating above 125° F (51° C).
+Install the propane cylinder, regulator, and rubber hose in a location not subject to heating above 125° F (51° C).

-- Each time you light this barbecue, make sure 4.
-The burner flames burn evenly along both sides of each burner with a steady flame (mostly blue with yellow tipping).
-See section on AIR SHUTTER ADJUSTMENT.
-If burner flames are not normal, check the orifice and burner for insects or insect nests - 5.
-The inline gas valve or gas cylinder valve is always shut OFF when the barbecue is not in use. - The drip collector hole is clear and unobstructed.
-Excessive grease deposits can result in a grease - 7.
-Do not operate the double sideburner with its cover closed, or the backburner with its cover installed. - 8.
-Keep the barbecue free and clear from combustible materials, gasoline, and other flammable vapors and liquids.
+- 4. The burner flames burn evenly along both sides of each burner with a steady flame (mostly blue with yellow tipping).
+See AIR SHUTTER ADJUSTMENT section.
+If burner flames are not normal, check the orifice and burner for insects or insect nests. - The in-line gas valve or gas cylinder valve is always shut OFF when the barbecue is not in use. - 6.
+The drip collector hole is clear and unobstructed.
+Excessive grease deposits can result in a grease fire. - Do not operate the sideburner with its cover closed, or the backburner with its cover installed. - Keep the barbecue free and clear from combustible materials, gasoline, and other flammable vapors and liquids.